KevinMunson/datascience-notebook/README.md

 # datascience-notebook

 This is creating my own data-science notebook.
-Beyond the normal image it will also include tensorflow tensorbaord and keras for use in all classes of Spring 2022.
+Beyond the normal image it will also include tensorflow  and keras for use in all classes of Spring 2022.

 [![Binder](https://mybinder.org/badge_logo.svg)](your-mybinder-link)